DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

 * Alternative mapping format, like TMK or my own KLD?
 But keep backwards compatibility.
     - Overmuch for layouts?!
 Besides, there are conversion tools like the one by Aldo Gunsing.
     - Neat idea for scancode and virtual key remapping!
-Make it possible to leave entries open.
+Make it possible to leave entries open?

+* Generate key mapping images from layout files and my .svg by scripting InkScape?
+    - They should work from a KLD-type template/remap setup.

 * Would it be possible to make single-key images so that they may be remapped?
     - But that'd require some sort of position map, maybe KLD-based.
     - Also, not sure whether rendering would be smooth enough?
+	- It'd help, especially for dead key images, but we'd need single-key images of a _lot_ of glyphs then.

 * Truly transparent image background without the image frame.
 Overall transparency (but not transparent color?) works.
     - Transparent foreground images for all states and dead keys.
     - Also for dead key state 6/7

-* Generate key mapping images from layout files and my .svg by scripting InkScape?

 * Scan code remapping, adding modularity.
 Making one layout for every ISO-ANSI/Angle/Curl/Wide/etc variant is murder!
 	- Unfortunately though, I don't think I can make that work for the help images?